vitessio/website/content/en/docs/reference/features/table-lifecycle.md

  - Whether you are attempting to hack around some of the MySQL `DROP TABLE` performance problems using hard links

-As a result it is typical to avoid direct `DROP TABLE` statements and to follow a more elaborate table lifecycle.
+It is common practice to avoid direct `DROP TABLE` statements and to follow a more elaborate table lifecycle.

 # Vitess table lifecycle